garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > args

-The arguments to run the container with when starting the service.
+The arguments (on top of the `command`, i.e. entrypoint) to run the container with.

 | Type            | Required |
 | --------------- | -------- |